stdombek/docs/content/en/docs/Bulk Edit/_index.md

 4. In the **Started** accordion, use the **calendar icon** or type in the date using the YYYY-MM-DD format in the **From** and **To** fields to limit the preview by the start date of the bulk edit.
 Click **Apply**.
 5. In the **Ended** accordion, use the **calendar icon** or type in the date using the YYYY-MM-DD format in the **From** and **To** fields to limit the preview by the end date of the bulk edit.
 Click **Apply**.
 6. In the **Users** accordion, select the user, or FOLIO account, that ran the bulk edit job from the **Choose user** drop-down list.
-7. A preview list of bulk edit logs displays in the **Bulk edit logs** pane.
+7. A list of bulk edit logs displays in the **Bulk edit logs** pane.
 The number of bulk edit logs in the preview displays at the top of the pane as *(number of) records found*.
 The column headings display the following criteria for each bulk edit log:

    - **Record type**: type of records changed in the bulk edit job
    - **Status**: status of the bulk edit job